-- 3. States and regions are focusing on developing their agricultural, industrial, and environmental bioscience sectors in addition to their biomedical and health sectors.
-After two decades of approvals of biotechnology medicines, the first biotechnology-enhanced crop finally entered the marketplace.
-Now, scientists are using bioscience technologies to improve manufacturing processes, chemical synthesis, and production, while a number of states and regions are focusing on the opportunities this presents for their economies.
-These sectors are taking advantage of new research to provide both jobs to rural America and more sustainable and environmentally friendly practices to farms. - 4.
-Physical infrastructure and facilities remain a priority.
+3. States and regions are focusing on developing their agricultural, industrial, and environmental bioscience sectors in addition to their biomedical and health sectors.
+Now.

+scientists are using bioscience technologies to improve manufacturing processes, chemical synthesis, and production, while a number of states and regions are focusing on the opportunities this presents for their economies.
+These sectors are taking advantage of new research to provide both jobs to rural America and more sustainable and environmentally friendly practices to farms.

+4. Physical infrastructure and facilities remain a priority.
 Investing in basic and applied research facilities at universities and life sciences-related institutes is an essential step in the innovation process.
 Because the industrial applications of the industry have dramatically changed in the past 10 years, state-of-the-art research demands modern facilities.